 Tour the University of Dayton's first building dedicated to visual and performing arts.
 The Roger Glass Center for the Arts was commissioned in 2023 with its first performances taking place in 2024.
-The building elevates the arts in campus and provides greater connection with the Dayton community through concerts, dance and theater performances, and visual arts exhibits featuring students, faculty, visiting artists and community members.
+The building elevates the arts on campus and provides greater connection with the Dayton community through concerts, dance and theater performances, and visual arts exhibits featuring students, faculty, visiting artists and community members.

-1-3 p.m., Roger Glass Center for the Arts
+Seminar Limit: 20 1 Monday, June 10 1-3 p.m., Roger Glass Center for the Arts

 Tobias Rush, Chair of the Department of Music, is an Associate Professor, Music Theory; Aural Skills; Technology Composition and Coordinator of Music Composition Program.
-Dr. Rush has a B.A. in Music Education, M.M. in Theory and Composition and a Ph.D. in Theory and Composition.
+Dr. Rush has a B.A. in Music Education, M.M. in Theory and Composition and a Ph.D. in Theory and Composition